-Pursuant to Texas Water Code §16.051(e) and §16.053(e)(6), the state and regional water plans shall identify sites of unique value for reservoir construction.
+Pursuant to Texas Water Code § 16.051(e) and § 16.053(e)(6), the state and regional water plans shall identify sites of unique value for reservoir construction.
 This authority also relates to the state's general interest in reservoir development as codified in the Texas Constitution:

-"It is hereby declared to be the policy of the State of Texas to encourage the optimum development of the limited number of feasible sites available for the construction or enlargement of dams and reservoirs for conservation of the public waters of the state, which waters are held in trust for the use and benefit of the public, and to encourage the optimum regional development of systems built for the filtration, treatment, and transmission of water and wastewater." - Article 3, Section 49-d(a)
+"It is hereby declared to be the policy of the State of Texas to encourage the optimum development of the limited number of feasible sites available for the Figure 2-1.
+Unique stream segments previously designated by the Texas Legislature and additional recommended segments construction or enlargement of dams and reservoirs for conservation of the public waters of the state, which waters are held in trust for the use and benefit of the public, and to encourage the optimum regional development of systems built for the filtration, treatment, and transmission of water and wastewater." - Article 3, Section 49-d(a)

-Texas Water Code §16.051(g) gives the legislature authority to designate a site of unique value for the construction of a reservoir.
+Texas Water Code § 16.051(g) gives the legislature authority to designate a site of unique value for constructing a reservoir.
 By statute, once a reservoir site is designated for protection, a state agency or political subdivision of the state may not obtain a fee title or an easement that would significantly prevent the construction of a reservoir.
 Without such designation, actions by state or local government entities could compromise the viability of these sites for future reservoir development.